liuxin0824/BCV-LR-discrete/README.md

 # BCV-LR rebuttal
 ## R1

 We appreciate your careful reading, professional comments, and affirmation of our paper!
-In response to your feedback, we have supplemented the missing related works and further conduct several supplementary experiments, which greatly improves the quality of the paper.
-We hope these revisions will meet your expectations!
+In response to your feedback, we have supplemented the missing related works and further conducted several extra experiments, which greatly improves the paper quality.
+We hope these revisions will meet your expectations, and we would be most grateful if you could consider raising your score.
 ___
 >**W1:I am not sure whether the offline stage is individually conducted on each task or jointly conducted on a multi-task dataset.
 The practical significance of video behavior cloning in a single-task setting is limited.**

 In the submitted version, all experiments are conducted under single-task settings.
-This is mainly due to two reasons: first, whether it is possible to balance video imitation performance and sampling efficiency in single-task settings remains an open problem before our paper; second, the recent advanced pure ILV (without reward) works mainly achieve evaluation under single-task settings.
-We agree with the reviewer that achieving video cloning under multi-task settings are more meaningful and supplement multi-task experiments as you suggested, as shown in answer to Q4.
+This is mainly due to two reasons: (a) whether it is possible to balance video imitation performance and sampling efficiency in single-task settings remained an open problem before our paper; and (b) recent advanced pure ILV (no reward) works mainly achieve evaluation under single-task settings.
+We agree with you that achieving video cloning under multi-task settings is more meaningful and we supplement multi-task experiments as you suggested, as shown in answer to Q4.
 ___
 >**W2:The LAPO in the baseline is designed for the pre-training on multi-task data, which may affect comparisons.**

-LAPO has indeed inspired many works on multi-task pre-training.
-However, according to the final published version of LAPO and its open-source code, it uses a 'full' distribution for each task in Procgen to ensure intra-task diversity (e.g., the 'maze' task includes mazes of different sizes, colors, and layouts) while does not perform cross-task 'multi-task learning' (i.e., it achieves pre-training on 'maze' videos and then performs online learning in the 'maze' task).
-The Procgen experiments of BCV-LR have strictly followed LAPO's setup in terms of environment configuration and we use the same video dataset as that of LAPO, thus ensuring a fair comparison.
+LAPO indeed inspires many works on multitask pre-training.
+However, according to the final published version of LAPO and its open-source code, it uses a 'full' distribution for each task in Procgen to ensure intra-task diversity (e.g., the 'maze' task includes mazes of different sizes, colors, and layouts) while doesn't perform cross-task 'multi-task learning' (i.e., it achieves pre-training on 'maze' videos and then performs online learning in the 'maze' task).
+The Procgen experiments of BCV-LR have strictly followed LAPO's setup in terms of environment configuration, and we use the same video dataset as that of LAPO, thus ensuring a fair comparison.
 Please feel free to let us know if you have any further questions!
 ___
-Due to space constraints, we can't list your concrete questions.
+Due to space constraints, we can't list your questions.
 Please refer to your review section.
 We apologize for the inconvenience!
 >**answer to Q1: We supplement the reference and discussion of JPET.**

 Thank you for your careful reading!
-BCV-LR does utilize information from environmental actions and our original intention was to emphasize that it does not rely on 'expert' action labels.
-We have replaced "without the need to access any other supervision" with "without the need to access any other expert supervision" to eliminate any ambiguity.
-Additionally, JPET[1] utilizes a mixed dataset containing video data for reward-free policy learning, which is very relevant to our work and we missed it.
-We now add the citation and discussion of JPET in the related work (Please note that we are temporarily unable to update the paper now).
+BCV-LR utilizes information from environmental actions.
+Our intention is to emphasize that it doesn't rely on 'expert' actions.
+We have replaced "without the need to access any other supervision" with "without the need to access any other expert supervision" to eliminate ambiguity.

+In addition, JPET[1] is very relevant to our work and we missed it.
+We have added the citation and discussion of JPET in the related work (line 120): "JPET[46] utilizes a mixed dataset containing videos to achieve one-shot visual imitation."
 ___
 >**answer to Q2: We add the reference and discussion of FICC and explain why it has not been included in the comparison for the time being.**

-Thanks for your careful reading, and we now have supplemented FICC [2] in the related work.
+Thanks for your careful reading, and we now have discussed FICC [2] in the related work (line 121): "FICC[47] pre-trains world models on action-free agent experience, accelerating MBRL on Atari."
 That said, due to the following reasons, we have not yet included FICC in the experiments on ProcGen:

-1. FICC provides code for its pre-training part while doesn't offer code for fine-tuning the pre-trained model and combining it with its MCTS-based backbone online.
-This makes it difficult for us to reproduce this work within the short timeframe of the rebuttal period.
-2. FICC has not been evaluated on the Procgen.
+1. FICC has not been evaluated on the Procgen and none of our baselines evaluates FICC on Procgen.
 Moreover, whether its MCTS-based backbone EfficientZero (EZ)[3] is applicable to procedurally generated environments remains an open question.
 This lack of information—such as hyperparameter settings and EZ framework in Procgen—leaves us unable to ensure the validity of our reproductions.
-3. We have already compared BCV-LR against 6 advanced and popular baselines on Procgen, including the state-of-the-art RL and ILV algorithms.
-Additionally, to our knowledge, none of these methods have been directly compared with the FICC.
+2. We have already compared BCV-LR against 6 popular baselines on Procgen, including the state-of-the-art RL and ILV algorithms.
+FICC is not able to perform policy learning without relying on rewards, in the way that BCV-LR can.
+Its training paradigm is more similar to that of LAPO.
+Given that LAPO itself has achieved state-of-the-art performance on ProcGen, we believe direct comparisons with LAPO may be more persuasive.
+3. FICC provides code for its pre-training part while doesn't offer code for fine-tuning the pre-trained model and combining it with its MCTS-based backbone online.
+This makes it difficult for us to reproduce this work within the short timeframe of the rebuttal period.
-4. The backbone of FICC, EZ, is built on MCTS and thus requires considerable training time.
-As noted in EZ [3], it take 28 GPU hours for 100k steps in discrete control, whereas BCV-LR online stage requires only around 1 GPU hour on both discrete and continuous domains.
-This relatively high computational cost has led many subsequent works [4,5] to refrain from direct comparisons with EZ, even in Atari experiments.
+4. The backbone of FICC, EZ[3], is built on MCTS and thus requires considerable training time.
+As noted in EZ, it takes 28 GPU hours for 100k steps in discrete control, whereas BCV-LR online stage requires only around 1 GPU hour on both discrete and continuous domains.
+This high computational cost has led many subsequent works [4,5] to refrain from direct comparisons with EZ, even in Atari experiments.
 In addition, this consumption also means it's hard to obtain its results within the limited timeframe available.

-最好加一条方法上的差异或描述，
-code的原因放最后

-If you have any questions, please feel free to let us know!
 ___
 >**answer to Q3: We explain that the single-task setting and training data don't cause unfairness.
 We conduct extra experiments on LAPO's BC variant.**

 As we explain in our answer to W2, LAPO also focuses on single-task settings.
-FICC does include multi-task pre-training experiments, but its main results are from single-task experiments.​
+FICC includes multi-task pre-training experiments, but its main results are also single-task.​
-What’s more, the Procgen video we use is the same as LAPO’s original data, as stated in Sec.4.2 (line286 mainpaper).
-This means all video-based methods have expert data of the same quality.​
+What’s more, the Procgen video we use is the same as LAPO’s original data, as stated in Sec.4.2 (line286).
+This means all methods have expert data of the same quality.​

-As you asked, we conduct extra experiments: we replaced LAPO’s online RL loss with BC loss, then compared it with our BCV-LR.
-The results below show that LAPO-BC works well for policy learning in some tasks, but our BCV-LR still performs better.​
+As you asked, we conducted extra experiments: we replaced LAPO’s online RL loss with BC loss, then compared it with BCV-LR.
+The results show that LAPO-BC works well in some tasks, but our BCV-LR still performs better.​
 We also show that BCV-LR can be used for multi-task pre-training in a fashion akin to FICC.
 Please refer to answer to Q4.
 |Task|BCV-LR|LAPO-BC|PPO|/|video|
 |-|-|-|-|-|-|
 |fruitbot|**27.5 ± 1.5**|6.2 ± 1.9|-1.9 ± 1.0||29.9|